 You can catch a cold or flu any time of the year, but they seem as common as sweaters during the cooler months.
 While you can’t always avoid getting sick, you can take steps to lower your odds.
 Here are some of the best tips to avoid cold and flu all year long.

 WASH YOUR HANDS

-Handwashing is such a powerful tool against germs that the CDC compared it to a “do-it-yourself vaccine.”
+Handwashing is such a powerful tool against germs, that the CDC says it is one of the best ways to keep you and your family from getting sick.
 Wash regularly with soap and water for about 20 seconds — especially when handling food, caring for someone sick, or after using the restroom.

 Cold and flu bugs are contagious and easily passed through the air.
 That’s why anyone with flu symptoms should stay home (except for necessities) for at least 24 hours after the fever is gone.